Idaho Vandals football: Washington State

 In a span of less than five months, from November 1969 to April 1970, both schools' aged wooden stadiums (Idaho's Neale Stadium and WSU's Rogers Field) burned down due to suspected arson.
 The WSU–Idaho game in 1970 was dubbed the Displaced Bowl, which was held in Joe Albi Stadium in Spokane on September 19.
 The Cougars won the game (their only win that season), as well as the next ten against the Vandals.
 The 1970 game was the first in the rivalry played on AstroTurf, which was new to Joe Albi that season.
 In 1978, the NCAA split Division I football in two: I-A (now FBS) and I-AA (now FCS).
 Washington State was in Division I-A as part of the Pac-10 Conference and Idaho downgraded to I-AA as part of the Big Sky Conference, whose other football members moved up from Division II.
 In the late 1970s, I-A football programs were allowed 50% more scholarships and twice as many assistant coaches as I-AA teams.
 During the years they were in different divisions, the schools met only twice, 1982 in Spokane and 1989 in Pullman.
 In 1996, Idaho moved back up to Division I-A in the Big West Conference, and Idaho and WSU rekindled their century-old rivalry.
 Since the rivalry was reinstated in 1998, every game has been played at Martin Stadium in Pullman, except for the matchup in 2003, which was played at Seattle's Seahawks Stadium.
 The last game played on the Idaho side of the border was in 1966, a come-from-behind 14–7 Cougar victory on a very muddy field to prevent a Vandal three-peat.

 After ten years of the renewed rivalry, Vandals head coach Robb Akey, previously WSU's defensive coordinator, said in 2008 that he preferred the game not be played every year, instead saying he would prefer it as a "once-in-a-while thing."
 Only one game was played during Akey's tenure, in his first season in 2007, and he was fired in October 2012.
 The meeting in 2013 on September 21 was a one-year revival, and WSU won 56–6 in 2016.
 The Cougars won 24–17 in 2022, but the Vandals were significantly more competitive under first-year head coach Jason Eck.
+Another close game was played in 2025, Idaho losing by only three points, 13–10.
+Future games are scheduled in 2027 and 2029.